isurfer21/historical-bitcoin-analyser/docs/api-guide.md

 - [production.api.coindesk.com/v2/tb/price/values/BTC](https://production.api.coindesk.com/v2/tb/price/values/BTC)

   Every time, this API returns the data in the chosen range depending on the range that is supplied.
 Lacks the cooling time found in the prior one.
 Therefore, using the API is more dependable.

+### Finding the suitable API for exchange rates

+In addition, I had previously used the [openexchangerates.org/api/latest.json](http://openexchangerates.org/api/latest.json?app_id=APP_ID) API to obtain the exchange rates, but it had a quota, so I had to look for another  API, preferrably from Coindesk that is unrestricted.

+Eventually, I discovered [coindesk.com/pf/api/v3/content/fetch/exchange-rates](https://www.coindesk.com/pf/api/v3/content/fetch/exchange-rates), the Coindesk's v3 exchange rates API, but for some reason, it was not compatible with the Node.js app, and all requests were denied (forbidden).

+After much reverse engineering of their website, I was able to locate [production.api.coindesk.com/v2/exchange-rates](https://production.api.coindesk.com/v2/exchange-rates), the Coindesk's v2 API for exchange rates, which is adequate for this application and has no limitations.